MichaelCurrin/python-flask-app/README.md

 # python-flask-app
-Flask-based app in Python as a prototype.
+Flask-based app in Python as a prototype, showing public for one FB page.

 Based on this tutorial